Growing a thicker beard can be a challenge for many men for a variety of reasons.

 Letting it grow more naturally will earn you man points, but grooming helps to give you a more polished appearance.

 The following tips are designed to help you grow that thick beard after you have made it to the 4-week mark.

-1. Start Exercising
+2. Start Exercising

 The first thing you can do to improve the quality of your beard is exercising on a regular basis.
 This is the solid foundation in which you need to build upon to grow thicker hair, so start by losing some of that excess weight you have.